IPCS INCHEM Home

 Ingestion

-SPILLAGE DISPOSAL PACKAGING & LABELLING
+SPILLAGE DISPOSAL CLASSIFICATION & LABELLING

 Evacuate danger area!
-Remove all ignition sources.
 Consult an expert!
 Personal protection: self-contained breathing apparatus.
 Ventilation.
+Remove all ignition sources.

 Extremely flammable gas